-Arbitrators are eligible to serve as chairperson of panels submitted for arbitration under the Code if they have completed chairperson training provided by NASD or have substantially equivalent training or experience and:
+In customer disputes, chairpersons must be public arbitrators.
+Arbitrators are eligible for the chairperson roster if they have completed chairperson training provided by NASD or have substantially equivalent training or experience and:

-- Have a law degree and be a member of a bar of at least one jurisdiction and have served as an arbitrator through award on at least 2 arbitrations administered by a self-regulatory organization in which hearings were held; or - Have served as an arbitrator through award on at least 3 arbitrations administered by a self-regulatory organization in which hearings were held.
+- Have a law degree and be a member of a bar of at least one jurisdiction and have served as an arbitrator through award on at least two arbitrations administered by a self-regulatory organization in which hearings were held; or - Have served as an arbitrator through award on at least three arbitrations administered by a self-regulatory organization in which hearings were held.

-13401.
+12401.
 Number of Arbitrators